fastnsilver/cibox/docs/GETTING_STARTED.md

     git clone https://github.com/fastnsilver/cibox.git

 You start by generating a base VM.
-Base VM definitions may be found in `base-vm/definitions` folder.
+Base VM variants may be found in `base-vm` folder.

-To list available definitions
+To list available variants

     cd base-vm
-    veewee vbox list
+    ls -la

 ## Prepare base-vm (optional)

 If you choose to build a Red Hat Enterprise Linux version of the `base-vm` you will need to authenticate to the Red Hat Customer Portal.

-Place yourself within the definitions sub-folder

-    cd base-vm/definitions

-Then change directories to appropriate `rhel` prefixed sub-folder
+Change directories to appropriate `rhel` prefixed sub-folder

 Edit and save the following as `rhcp.sh`

     # Create .properties file that will encapsulate Red Hat Customer Portal credentials
     # File will be used by base.sh to register RHEL 7 and add repos via subscription-manager
-    VEEWEE_HOME=/home/veewee
+    VAGRANT_HOME=/home/vagrant
-    cat > $VEEWEE_HOME/rhcp.properties << EOM
+    cat > $VAGRANT_HOME/rhcp.properties << EOM
     username=<rhcp_username>
     password=<rhcp_password>
     EOM

     # Bestow permissions
-    chown veewee:veewee $VEEWEE_HOME/rhcp.properties
+    chown vagrant:vagrant $VAGRANT_HOME/rhcp.properties

 Above substitute valid Red Hat Customer Portal account credentials for

     <rhcp_username>
     <rhcp_password>

-Finally, you'll want to download the [RHEL 7.0 Binary DVD](https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.0/x86_64/product-downloads) and place it in a directory called `iso` underneath the `base-vm` directory.
+Finally, you'll want to download the [RHEL 7.0 Binary DVD](https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.0/x86_64/product-downloads) and place it in a directory called `iso` underneath the `rhel` directory.
     * Red Hat sure makes it difficult to `curl` or `wget` images from their Customer Portal!

 ## Build base-vm

-### with Script
-To create and export a base VM, run one of the available scripts in the `base-vm/bin` folder.

-E.g., to create and export a RHEL 7.0 base VM, run

-on Linux / Mac OS X

-    build_rhel7-server-x64-base.sh

-on Windows

-    build_rhel7-server-x64-base.bat

-### with Gradle
+### with Packer

-You can also use Gradle to build, see [Gradle Builds](../base-vm/docs/GRADLE-BUILDS.md)
+    packer build <packer_filename>.json

+`<packer_filename>` is the name of the build file used by [Packer](http://www.packer.io/docs/command-line/introduction.html).

 ### the end result...
 You will have a base box for use with Vagrant.